samuskitchen/beer-api-clean-arch/README.md

 ````

 #### Beer Test Repository
-The command to run the handler tests, and the command to generate the report
+The command to run the repository tests, and the command to generate the report
 ````
 go test -v -coverprofile=coverage.out -coverpkg=./application/beer/repository/... ./test/beer/repository